Directory of Experts

 Conditions

-The project is intended primarily for students who have completed a bachelor's or a master's degree in engineering physics, physics or materials sciences, and who are interested in contributing to advance the knowledge and technology of superconducting materials.
-Knowledge of French is highly desirable for a master's project, but less essential for the Ph.D.
-The project will be conducted exclusively in the laboratories of Polytechnique Montréal, but an internship in a foreign University is to be considered.
+The project is primarily aimed at students who have completed a bachelor's or master's degree in engineering physics, physics, or materials science, and who are interested in contributing to the advancement of fundamental knowledge and models related to high-temperature superconducting materials.
+Knowledge of French is highly desirable for a master's project, but less essential for a doctorate.
+The project will take place exclusively in the laboratories of Polytechnique Montréal, but an internship in a foreign university (France, Japan, or the United States) is also planned.

 Detailed description

-Within the framework of this Master’s or Ph.D. project, the student will have to:
+As part of this master's or doctoral project, the student will be required to:

-Please contact Professor Frédéric Sirois (https://www.polymtl.ca/expertises/en/sirois-frederic) for more information about the above project.
+Please contact Professor Frédéric Sirois (https://www.polymtl.ca/expertises/en/sirois-frederic) for more information about the project mentioned above.
 PLEASE PROVIDE a CV, your MARK TRANSCRIPTS, and a LETTER OF MOTIVATION which also briefly explains your background, otherwise your application will not be considered.

 Financing possibility

-A financial support of 19,500$/year at the Master's level or 23,000$/year at the Ph.D. level could be available, under certain conditons, to pursue the above-mentionned research.
-Exact conditions such as duration of scholarship must be discussed with the research.
-A funding supplement will be awarded in the advent of an excellence scholarship award from NSERC, FRQNT or from another source.
+Financial support of 20,000$/year at the Master's level or 26,000$/year at the Ph.D. level could be available, under certain conditions, to pursue the research mentioned above.
+Exact conditions, such as the duration of the scholarship, must be discussed with the research supervisor.
+A funding supplement could be awarded in case of an excellence scholarship award from NSERC, FRQNT, or else.